 Version Date Summary of Changes/Comments Section 1.6.1: Add definitions: Certificate Chain.
 Client-authenticated SS/TLS Encrypted Session.
 Enable any static custom label in the "OU" field of S/MIME Certificates: Section 7.1.1.5.4.
 Section 7.1.4.2.1.
 Section 4.7.3; update to support automatic Certificate retrieval when no modifications are required.
 Section 4.9.1 and 4.9.5: Updates to better reflect the process in place to handle Server Certificate Revocation that is in line with CA/B Forum Baseline Requirements.
 Section 4.9.16; update to No Stipulation, instead of "Unspecified" {CA/B Forum Compliance}.
-Section 6.1.6: Updates to remove explicit brand HSM's.
-Section 6.5.2: Updates to reflect updated CA equipment security ratings.
-Section 7.1.2.1: Update the keyUsage description removing the nonapplicable statement.
+Section 6.1.6: Updates to reflect updated CA equipment security ratings.
+Section 7.1.2.1: Update the keyUsage description removing the non-applicable statement.
 Section 7.1.2.2: Update the nameConstraints to enable it on Subordinate CA Certificates.
 Section 7.1.4.1: Update the CN to enable customer specific Domain Names as currently these are restricted to be prefixed with the label "TrustID".
 Section 9.2.3: Updates to be in line with the CP.
-Appendix B: Updates Certificate hierarchy removing expired Sub-CA. 4.4 May 31, 2019 Appendix B: Opdates Certificate Hierarchy removing expired Sub-CA. Section 1.1 move text to Section 2.2.2.
+Appendix B: Updates Certificate hierarchy removing expired Sub-CA. 4.4 May 31, 2019 Section 1.1 move text to Section 2.2.2.
 Section 1.2.2 OID renaming and new OID.
 Section 1.4.1.1 Added Medium Assurance Hardware Unaffiliated Certificates.
 Section 1.6.1 Added definitions: CAA Resource Record Set; Technically Constrained Subordinate CA. Section 2.2.2 Added text removed in Section 1.1.
 Section 3.1.1 Added Medium Assurance Hardware Unaffiliated Certificates.
 Section 3.2 updates to cover in-person identity vetting for TrustID Medium Assurance Hardware Unaffiliated Certificates.
 Section 3.2.2.4 Update to reflect that the validation method for Server Certificates is being recorded.
 Section 4.2 Updates on how the processing for CAA Records is handled.
 Section 4.2.1 Updates to reflect how data and documents supplied for Server Certificates vetting are used and reused.
-Section 6.2.1 Updates enabling flexibility for FIPS 140 Cryptographic Modules.
+Section 6.2.1 Updates to reflect that underscore in Server Certificate names are not allowed.
 Section 7.1.4.2 Updates to reflect that underscore in Server Certificate names are not allowed.
-Section 7.1.5 Update to reflect that not fully Technically Constrained Sub-CA's are publicly disclosed.
+Section 7.1.5 Update to reflect that not fully Technically Constrained Sub- CA's are publicly disclosed.
 Appendix B Add TrustID HID Enterprise CA 1 as non-fully Technically Constrained Subordinate CA. 4.5 September 27, 2019 Corrected invalid Annex A, B, and C references throughout the document.
 Updates relevant to the Network Security Controls to be line with CA/B Forum SC3 approved on August 16, 2018 to be effective on April 1, 2020: Sections 1.6; 5.2.1; 5.2.1.3.9; 5.4; 5.4.8; 6.1.5; 6.5; 6.5.1; 6.5.2 and 6.6.1.